Python Flow Control: If-else and Loop with practical examples

 ¶if…else Statement In Python

-statement conduct if the condition in the if
+An if statement can have an elective else clause.
+The else statement conduct if the condition in the if statement evaluates to False.

 if condition: